Plumbing Contract: A Guide for Plumbers and Clients

 What Does a Plumbing Contractor Do?

 A plumbing contractor, typically operating as sole-proprietorships or limited liability corporations (LLCs), installs, maintains, and repairs pipelines and systems that involve the flow of water or natural gas.
-They can specialize in industrial, commercial, or residential sectors.
+They can specialize in one or more of the following: industrial, commercial, or residential sectors.

 Other services and responsibilities that plumbing contractors meet include: